bic-org-uk/bic-lcf/LCF-Authentication-and-Authorisation.md

 In [Issue #55](https://github.com/anthonywhitford/bic-lcf/issues/55) a proposal was put forward following conversation within #Plugfest2.
 This suggested a URI, request structure and payload which would allow a Service Terminal to validate the credentials provided by a Patron.
 That proposal is:

-    GET /lcf/1.0/patrons/{unique-id}/authorisations
+    GET /lcf/1.0/patrons/{id-value}/authorisations
-    lcf-patron-credential: 1234 <--- use the same encoding as for HTTP/BASIC "unique-id:pin" BASE64 or encoded with a pre-shared secret
+    lcf-patron-credential: 1234 <--- use the same encoding as for HTTP/BASIC "id-value:pin" BASE64 or encoded with a pre-shared secret

     Responds with:
     HTTP/200